What is the therapeutic process like?

 What forms of payment do you accept?

 We request full payment of any fees for services rendered at the time of each session including co-pays, co-insurance and deductibles.
 Our practice accepts checks payable to “Ascension Counseling & Therapy Services, Ltd.” as well as major credit cards, including Master Card, Visa, American Express, and Discover and FSA and HSA accounts.
-We do accept payments directly from certain insurance companies including: Buckeye, Caresource, Medical Mutual, Mutual Health Services, Paramount.
-Anthem Blue Cross Blue Shield and Aetna are Out of Network (OON) Insurance Companies and OON benefits will apply.
+We do accept payments directly from certain insurance companies including: Lyra, Caresource (Medicaid only), Medical Mutual, United Health/Optum, United Health Community Plan, GEHA, and Anthem Blue Cross Blue Shield.
+Aetna is Out of Network (OON) and OON benefits will apply.
 Some clients might able to pay cash and be reimbursed by their insurance company by utilizing a superbill.

 What should I find out about my benefits?